 No, a prescription for glasses cannot be used for contact lenses.
 An eyeglass prescription is for lenses that are positioned approximately 12 millimeters from your eyes, whereas a contact lens prescription is measured for lenses that sit directly on the surface of your eye.

-Westfarms Eye Associates, PC Eye Clinic and Eye exam, contact lenses in Farmington, Connecticut
+Dr. Jenkins & Associates Eye Clinic and Eye exam, contact lenses in Newington, Connecticut

 Contact lenses fitting: One size does not fit all